43081j/shadow-dom-utils/README.md

 ## shadow-utils

+### WIP

+This is a work-in-progress, it has not yet been published under any sensible name and nobody knows what it does or if it works.
+Future me will find out, I'm sure.

 This package provides a set of useful utilities for dealing with shadow DOM, primarily for test environment situations where one might want to break encapsulation.